Section 6: Approved sports – activities and specific rules

 (ii) All play up to the final series may be on a knockout or round robin basis.
 Round robin is the preferred method as it maximises participation and minimises school disruptions.
 However, each region is free to choose how they determine their regional representative(s).

 (iii) Each of the ten regions will have one team in the final sixteen.
-The next six positions go to the best performed regions at the previous year's CHS championships.
+The next six positions go to the best performed regions at the previous year's NSWCHSSA championships.

 (iv) The final series teams will be divided into four (4) sections of four (4) teams.